Gururagavendra/YOLO-V8-Object-Detection/README.md

-# CUstom Dataset Training on YOLO-V8
+# Custom Dataset Training on YOLO-V8

 ## Overview
 This project involves training a YOLOv8 (You Only Look Once version 8) object detection model on a custom dataset provided by BGSW (Bosch) during a 48-hour hackathon.
 The dataset includes raw images along with labeled annotations that include measurements of objects.